Debit Blocks and Negative Balances

 Offset your negative balance by taking payments on your Square account.

-Make a payment right now through the Recovery Resolution Center.
+Make a payment right now through the Recovery Resolution Centre.

-But until you re-authorize Square to make ACH transfers, you won’t be able to address your negative balance using your linked bank account.
+Until you re-authorise Square to make transfers, you won’t be able to address your negative balance using your linked bank account.
 You’ll also be unable to receive deposits to your bank account as usual, after you’ve resolved your negative balance.
-Follow the instructions below to get started.

 How do I remove my debit block?